 Blocks A and B (i.e., 2×10 MHz) shall be allotted for the provision of PPDR.
-This allows blocks C - I (i.e., 2×5 MHz each) for assignment to up to three cellular mobile operators.
+This allows blocks C - I (i.e., 2×5 MHz each) for assignment to cellular mobile operators.

 This frequency assignment plan does not require the establishment of guard bands, as guard bands are established within the allotted spectrum blocks.